What Is a mortgage in Principle?

 - Renewing does not mean restarting from scratch - most brokers can update an expired MIP quickly.

 A mortgage in principle can be declined, reduced, or withdrawn after a full application is submitted.
-This happens when: the full application reveals income lower than declared on the MIP; undisclosed debts or credit issues appear; the property valuation comes in below the purchase price; or the lender's affordability model rejects the application despite initial indications.
+This happens when the full application reveals income lower than declared; undisclosed debts or credit issues appear; or the property valuation comes in below the purchase price.
 Do not assume a MIP means the mortgage is secured.
 Continue saving, avoid new credit, and do not make major financial changes between MIP and formal offer.

-Estate agents request a mortgage in principle for two reasons: to confirm you are a genuine buyer (not a time-waster), and to assess how likely your purchase is to complete.
+Estate agents request a mortgage in principle to confirm you are a genuine buyer and to assess how likely your purchase is to complete.
 A buyer with a MIP from a reputable lender or broker is significantly more credible than one without.
-In competitive markets — or when sellers have multiple offers — a MIP can be the difference between your offer being accepted and rejected.
+In competitive markets, a MIP can be the difference between your offer being accepted and rejected.

 You are not legally required to show a MIP to view a property or make an offer.
 However, in practice, refusing to provide one puts you at a significant disadvantage.
-Most sellers, advised by their estate agent, will accept an offer from a MIP-holder over a non-MIP offer at the same price, all else being equal.
+Most sellers, advised by their estate agent, will prefer an offer from a MIP-holder over a non-MIP offer at the same price.